 02 Bladder Cancer Grade

-Bladder Cancer Grade
+What are Bladder Cancer Grades?

 Bladder cancer tumors can be classified further based on the way cancer cells look when viewed through a microscope, given this then dictates how they behave.
 The appearance of the cells contributes to "tumor grade" classification.
 Bladder cancer can be either high grade or low grade, though a three grade numbering system is often used to provide more detail.